emmygrace/coeus-api-client/README.md

 ## Repository

-See the main [Gaia repository](https://github.com/your-org/gaia) for more information.
+See the [repository](https://github.com/emmygrace/gaia-api) for more information.